 One of the many benefits of recognition is the value it instills in both the giver and receiver.
 As such, recognition is vital in any workplace culture, but employees should be recognized on a continual basis and, importantly, at the right time.
 Recognizing an employee a month after they achieved a great result seems half-hearted on management’s side.
 Employees should feel good when great work is achieved and organizations should have recognition programs in place so that everyone has the chance to be recognized at the right time.

-Lastly, in addition to 1-on-1 meetings, another way to help make employees heard and valued is to have feedback channels.
+Another way to help make employees heard and valued is to have feedback channels.
 In fact, it’s something Millennials want in the workplace.
 According to Gallup, Millennials require more feedback than other generations do, however, they might not always ask for it.
 So, Gallup suggests that “managers need to take the initiative and increase the amount of feedback they provide — regardless of what their Millennial workers may or may not request.”

 So, if you feel like employee engagement is lacking in your organization, then chances are job satisfaction is as well.
 However, when you take the time to make employees feel heard, appreciated and valued, it can positively impact their engagement levels.
 So, start implementing these five points today!